-Yunnan Province (42 million inhabitants, 394,000 km2) is one of the least developed provinces in China, with GDP per capita equal to 64% of the national average.
-The GDP per capita of Baoshan Prefecture, where the project is located, is only equal to 43% of the national average.
-Almost a third of the 2.4 million inhabitants of this prefecture have an annual income of below EUR 150.
+Yunnan Province is located in a mainly mountainous region and remains one of the least developed provinces in China.
+In the early 2000s, the GDP per capita of Baoshan Prefecture, where the project is located, was 43% of the national average.

-- The construction of a 77 km-long two-lane toll highway between Baoshan and Longling (missing section of the link between Kunming, the capital of the province, and the border with Burma).
-Four interchanges, 14.5 km of access roads, toll booths and tunnels have also been built;
+- construction of a 77 km-long two-lane toll highway between Baoshan and Longling, which was the missing section of the link between Kunming, the capital of the province, and the border with Burma.
+Four interchanges, 14.5 km of access roads, toll booths and tunnels were also built;

-- The rehabilitation of 294 km of secondary roads in the counties of Longyang and Longling (three sections: 120, 17 and 157 km);
+- 294 km of secondary roads were rehabilitated in the counties of Longyang and Longling;

-- The supply of maintenance equipment for the roads, highways, toll booths and highway supervision;
+- provision of maintenance equipment for roads, highways, toll booths and highway supervision;

-- The assistance of international consultants for the technical and institutional aspects.
+- assistance from international consultants for technical and institutional aspects.